nkoster/bulkmailer/README.md

 ```
 Next...

-* Make sure your EmailList.json file is in place
+* Make sure your ./EmailList.json file is in place
-* Adjust the message folder content to your needs (index.html and images)
+* Adjust the ./message/ folder content to your needs (index.html and images)
 * Adjust the "from", "subject" and "text" fields inside bulkmailer.js to your needs

 ### Run